richardspitz/bicep/docs/tutorial/07-convert-arm-template.md

 }
 ```

-Let's decompile the ARM template with `bicep decompile -f ".\storage.json"` and look at the output `.bicep` file.
+Let's decompile the ARM template with `az bicep decompile -f ".\storage.json"` and look at the output `.bicep` file.

 ```
 param location string = resourceGroup().location